+Brain and Mind is a 300-level SSC course cross listed with SCI.
+The course counts as a 200-level SSC course for SCI students.
 The goal of this course is to deepen understanding of the neurobiology of the mind and the aetiology of mental disorders.
 Students will be encouraged to critically analyse the impact of neurobiology and (psychiatric) brain disorders on society.
 To most of us, the mind constitutes as the very essence of our identity.
 However, where to draw the line between normal and abnormal, well and ill, an eccentric personality and a schizotypic one, an active, creative fast-thinking personality and ADHD?
 This course will explore the neurobiology of the mind.
 First, students will be provided with a concise overview of the structure and function of the human brain and will be introduced to the basics of neural communication (electrical signalling and synaptic transmission).
 Next, the focus will be on key concepts in cognitive neuroscience such as perception, memory, attention, emotion and consciousness.
-A selection of relevant topics will be covered in depth (partly by students' presentations); possibilities include: altered states of consciousness, neurobiology of attraction and partner selection, creativity and mental illness, the gendered brain, the moral brain, free will, empathy and mirror neurons, cultural context of mental illness, intelligence, neurobiology of belief, superstition and religion, neuro-economics neuro-marketing, brain-machine interfaces, cognitive enhancers, mind control (this list is by no means exhaustive).
+A selection of relevant topics will be covered in depth (partly by students' presentations); possibilities include: altered states of consciousness, neurobiology of attraction and partner selection, creativity and mental illness, the gendered brain, the moral brain, free will, empathy and mirror neurons, cultural context of mental illness, intelligence, neurobiology of belief, superstition and religion, neuro-economics & neuro-marketing, brain-machine interfaces, cognitive enhancers, mind control (this list is by no means exhaustive).
 An important focus of this course is the aetiology of mental disorders, such as ADHD, depression, addiction, autism and schizophrenia, with special attention for the nature-nurture discussion.
 Students will be challenged to critically reflect on the boundaries between normality and abnormality and the implications for society.